Why should I purchase a Canadian Hot Tub instead of an acrylic spa?

 Generally no. Our covers are designed to seal the heat and moisture inside the tub.
 When the hot tub is in use and the cover rolled back, the moisture that escapes will be similar to taking a shower.
 You can install a bathroom fan to vent the vapour when the hot tub is in use.

 How much will it cost to operate my hot tub?

 Canadian Hot Tubs are designed to be used outside during Canadian winters.
 Wood is a great natural insulator.
 As well, we provide Ayrfoil™ reflecting insulation to line the hot tub walls and floor (under the liner) and to wrap all the plumbing.
 This additional layer of reflecting insulation ensures that our hot tubs are the most energy efficient cedar hot tub available.
 As well, our spa packs are programmable so that they can be set to run for only part of the day, thereby reducing operating costs.
 It is always a good idea to add a thermal blanket during the winter months to further reduce energy consumption.
-Depending on size, location, rates and set temperature, most people find it costs $1.50-$2 per day to operate their hot tub.* Very large hot tubs like the Total Therapy may cost more.
+Depending on size, location, rates and set temperature, most people find it costs $2 -$3 per day to operate their hot tub.* Very large hot tubs like the Total Therapy will cost more.

 What type of electrical wiring does my Canadian Hot Tub require?

 220V with 40A GFCI.
 Only the Tub for 2 is available with a 120V, plug-and-play spa pack for indoor use.